Getting Started

 Automatic Registering of Components

 To have components automatically registered and tree-shaken, we recommend unplugin-vue-components.
 Read their docs for additional details.
-This is in addition to the above installation steps.
 We supply a resolver

 bash